-Packed full of exciting features, great dining, and stunning entertainment, you won’t want to get off these ships that are home for home.
+Packed full of exciting features, great dining, and stunning entertainment, you won’t want to get off these ships that are home away from home.

 Upon their launches, the ships in the Voyager Class twice broke the record for largest cruise ships in operation – with the Voyager of the Seas taking the crown in 1999, before being surpassed in 2002 by the Navigator of the Seas.

 Built and entered into service for Royal Caribbean between 1999 and 2003, the five sisters of the Voyager Class fleet have become a cornerstone of the cruise line’s global operations.
 Alongside Voyager and Navigator, Explorer of the Seas, Adventure of the Seas and Mariner of the Seas cruise around five continents and sub-continents (Asia, Australasia, Europe, North America and South America), exploring almost innumerable countries and cities.

 Entering into service just before the turn of the Millennium, the Voyager of the Seas was a landmark ship for Royal Caribbean and the cruising industry as a whole.
 As well as surpassing all previous cruise ships in size, the vessel included a wide range of world first features including the first ice rink and climbing wall at sea and the now-famous Royal Caribbean Royal Promenade – an area serving as the central focus of the ship hosting a range of shops and eateries.

 The two youngest members of the Voyager Class, Navigator of the Seas and Mariner of the Seas, were treated to Royal Advantage upgrades in 2012, receiving a series of additional features such as surf simulators and virtual balconies – large-scale screens showing live footage of the exterior view for interior cabins.